grahamstark/SurveyDataWeighting.jl/docs/src/index.md

 ## TODO

-* I really need to use standard Julia optimiser packages, such as [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl);
 * Chase up and add different closeness measures, e.g the Entropy measure I remember from an old Atkinson and Gomulka working paper, and whatever I can find elsewhere;
-* the weird bug with the non-nested callback..
-* am I using abstract arrays correctly?
-* test with a huge dataset;
-* how can I integrate this with a DataFrame?

 ## Bibliography